Table of contents of the article:

 Crucial aspects of advertising campaigns:

-Advertising campaigns and Search Engine Optimization (SEO) represent two fundamental but substantially different approaches in digital marketing.
-While SEO is dedicated to the organic and natural positioning of content, improving the site based on search engine ranking factors, advertising campaigns focus on the forced and paid positioning of content.
+Advertising campaigns and Search Engine Optimization (SEO) represent two fundamental but fundamentally different approaches to digital marketing.
+While SEO focuses on the organic and natural positioning of content, improving a site based on search engine ranking factors, advertising campaigns focus on forced and paid positioning of content.

 A clarifying example is the promotion of a product such as "pleated mosquito nets".
 In an advertising campaign, you could simply create a website, a landing page or an e-commerce site and then launch an advertising campaign, where you participate in a sort of auction in Google ADS to ensure that the ad appears in Google's sponsored results .
 This process does not require advanced SEO skills, just basic knowledge of Google ADS.
 However, appearing in sponsored results is no guarantee that the click will lead to a sale, nor that the site is optimized to maximize conversions.
 Indeed, your site could be unattractive, slow or poorly structured and still get a high position in sponsored results, simply because you paid for that visibility.

-On the other hand, organically positioning “pleated mosquito nets” within the first five results on Google requires a completely different technical approach and advanced SEO skills.
-This process includes optimizing the site's content, improving speed, usability, and ensuring that the site meets search engine ranking criteria.
-A high ranking achieved organically has significantly greater value, as savvy users know that if a site is at the top of the results without advertising, it must have valid reasons why Google ranked it so high.
+On the other hand, organically ranking "pleated mosquito nets" within the top five results on Google requires a completely different technical approach and advanced SEO skills.
+This process includes optimizing site content, improving speed and usability, and ensuring the site meets search engine ranking criteria.
+A high organic ranking is significantly more valuable, as savvy users know that if a site appears at the top of the results without ads, there must be a valid reason why Google has placed it so highly.

 While advertising campaigns can offer immediate visibility, they do not necessarily indicate SEO expertise.
 On the contrary, effective SEO work leads to organic positioning which not only improves the visibility of the site, but also increases its authority and trust on the part of users.
 This distinction is crucial for companies trying to understand how to effectively invest in digital marketing and what strategies to adopt to maximize the return on online investments.